-Having spent another night at anchor in high winds on Isola La Maddalena, it was time to get back to the mainland so that Yvonne and Caron could get back to Olbia and their flight back to the UK.
+Having spent another night at anchor in high winds on Isola La Maddalena, it was time to get back to the mainland so that Yvonne and Caron could get to Olbia for their flight to the UK.
 The wind was due to get even higher so we decided that we should make tracks straight after breakfast.
 We had an exhilarating sail from the islands to Palau with gusts of 38 knots (a near gale on the Beaufort Scale).
 We picked up a mooring buoy just outside of Palau marina and then went ashore for some shopping therapy, ice cream and a final meal together.

 Palau is a small town that is geared towards the tourist trade in a nice way with plenty of interesting shops, ice cream parlours and restaurants.
 We wandered around for a couple of hours and then had an early dinner as Yvonne and Caron had to catch the bus at 0800.